shiqingliu/shiqingliu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shiqing Liu is currently a Ph.D. student, supervised by Prof. Dr.-Ing.
+Yaochu Jin and Prof. Dr.-Ing.
+Ulrich Rückert, in the faculty of technology at Bielefeld University, Germany.
+She received the B.Sc. degree in automation and the M.Sc. degree in control science and engineering from Beijing Institute of Technology.
+Her research interests include neural combinatorial optimization, graph neural networks and federated learning.
+She is currently a graduate student member of IEEE.
 {style="text-align: justify;"}